neptuneresearch/ring-membership-sql/README.md

 Indices make queries faster, so they are recommended to be created BEFORE querying any materialized views.

 However, after their initial creation, indices are updated whenever materialized views are refreshed.
-For maximum efficiency, always drop indices before refreshing materialized views, and only create them after all refreshes are completed.
+For maximum efficiency, it is recommended drop indices BEFORE refreshing materialized views, and only create them AFTER all refreshes are completed.

 ## Parameters
 | Parameter | Type | Description |